Trak4/Trak4_Public/README.md

 # 2. API Request - Validate API Key

-- Returns a message indicating the validity of the API key.<br>
+- Returns a message indicating the validity of the API key.

 ## Note